 For your safety, understand and follow all the safety precautions and instructions contained in this Operator's Guide, the Safety Videocassette and the on-product labels.
 Failure to do so can result in SEVERE INJURY OR DEATH.
+The watercraft operator has the responsibility to inform passenger(s) of safety measures.

 Keep this Operator's Guide in a waterproof bag with the vehicle at all times.
 This Operator's Guide and the Safety Videocassette should remain with the vehicle at the time of sale.